8 Best Golf Irons For Mid Handicappers – 2024 Reviews & Buying Guide

 Money bag

-Not everyone can afford iron sets that cost $2000+ like the PXG model featured on this page, and fortunately, there are options that cost well below this amount.
+Not everyone can afford iron sets that cost $1500+, and fortunately, there are options that cost well below this amount.

 When it comes to irons, it’s not at all uncommon to find that you perform better with a $800 set than with a set that costs $1900.

-This is why, unless you have a big budget, you shouldn’t worry about choosing a model that is considered “cheap”.
-There is a limit to this, though; if you’re looking for good performance, we wouldn’t go under $500 in terms of cost.
+This is why, unless you have a big budget, you shouldn’t feel bad about going with a model that is considered “cheap”.
+There is a limit to this, though; if you’re looking for great performance, we wouldn’t go under $500 in terms of cost.

 In this guide, we’ve included iron models that span a wide range of prices.
 But the great thing is that there are ways to reduce both the final cost and risk of the purchase.